mongodb/stitch-examples/PlateSpace/Web/README.md

 ### Named pipelines

 Stitch lets you define named pipelines.
-Named pipelines are custom pipeline requests that could be executed from the client side or by collection (see [Rules configuration](https://github.com/mongodb/stitch-examples/tree/master/PlateSpace/Web#rules-configuration) below).
-To create a named pipeline, select the  `Pipelines` link in the left-hand menu and press the `New` button close to the `Named Pipelines` text.
+Named pipelines are custom pipeline requests that can be executed from the client side or by rules on a collection (see [Rules configuration](https://github.com/mongodb/stitch-examples/tree/master/PlateSpace/Web#rules-configuration) below).
+To create a named pipeline, select the `Pipelines` link in the left-hand menu and press the `New` button.

 #### geoNear pipeline